pgRouting/pgrouting/doc/trsp/pgr_trspVia.rst

     :start-after: -- q4
     :end-before: -- q5

-:Example 5: What are the aggregate costs of the route when the visited vertices are reached?
+:Example 5: What are the aggregate costs of the route when the visited vertices
+            are reached?

 .. literalinclude:: trspVia.queries
     :start-after: -- q5
     :end-before: -- q6

-:Example 6: Show the route's seq and aggregate cost and a status of "passes in front" or "visits" node :math:`9`
+:Example 6: Show the route's seq and aggregate cost and a status of "passes in
+            front" or "visits"

 .. literalinclude:: trspVia.queries
     :start-after: -- q6